Silfaz/digitalgarden/content/projects/fermentation/UFO_peaches.md

 _2022-07-25:_
 Bought "UFO peaches" from Hemköp (grown in Spain), 29.90 SEK for 500 g.
 Washed and cut each into 8 chunks.
-Already on the second day the liquid got cloudy, but no sour taste yet.
+24h: Liquid is already cloudy, but no sour taste yet.
+48h: Cloudier.
+Bubbles appearing.
+Fruit tastes just sweet, peachy and a bit salty.